 If you need any personal advice or guidance about the course, request our online brochure and get in touch with our training coordinator.

 Is this training for you?

-This course is specifically designed for professionals who work in an international context, have fundamental knowledge about intercultural communication, and want to take their communication skills to the next level in order to become more effective in intercultural communication.
+This course is specifically designed for professionals that work in an international or multi-organisational context, and want to take their communication skills to the next level in order to become more effective in their professional surroundings.

 What will you learn?

-- Able to differentiate between national culture, professional culture and organisational culture
+- To differentiate between national culture, professional culture and organisational culture;

 Which methods will be used?